 Cheat Sheets for Creating Accessible Digital Content

-The CSU is required by Section 508 to purchase electronic and information technology (E&IT) products and services that conform to the standards established for each category of covered items.
+Section 508 requires the CSU to purchase Information and Communication Technology (ICT) products and services that conform to the standards established for each category of covered items.
 See the Procurement section for more information.

 - Disability Resource Services